MOEAFramework/MOEAFramework/docs/commandLineTools.md

-    --divisions <value>         Number of divisions used for NBI weights (for single layer) --divisionsInner <value>    Number of inner divisions used for NBI weights (for two layers) --divisionsOuter <value>    Number of outer divisions used for NBI weights (for two layers) -h,--help                      Display help information
+    --divisions <value>         Number of divisions used for NBI weights (for single layer) --divisionsInner <value>    Number of inner divisions used for NBI weights (for two layers) --divisionsOuter <value>    Number of outer divisions used for NBI weights (for two layers) -g,--generalized               Convert the weights using Generalized Decomposition (GD) -h,--help                      Display help information
     --method <name>             The sampling method (random, uniformdesign, normalboundaryintersection) -n,--numberOfSamples <value>   Number of samples